 Choosing a Trustworthy Exchange in Nigeria

 Select a crypto exchange that operates transparently, supports naira transactions, and follows local rules.
-Using an exchange with local payment rails can make it easier to deposit and withdraw in naira, access customer support in your time zone, and align with compliance expectations that may affect banking and payouts.
+Using an exchange with local payment rails can make it easier to deposit and withdraw in naira, access support, and align with compliance expectations that may affect banking and payouts.

 When evaluating an exchange, use a checklist like this: